 Aston Martin DB11 review – interior and tech

-Just as with graceful exterior design and endless James Bond references, Aston Martins are also defined by luxurious ‘hand-crafted’ interiors.
+Just as with graceful exterior design and endless James Bond references, Aston Martins are also defined by luxurious handcrafted interiors.
 The DB11 is no different.
-Swoop inside via the swan-hinged door (that is to say the door rises ever so slightly so to avoid kerbs) and you’re greeted first not with wow-factor tech or groundbreaking interior design, rather the smell of expensive leather.
-This is no bad thing.
+Swoop inside via the swan-hinged door (that is to say the door rises ever so slightly so as to avoid kerbs) and you’re greeted first not with wow-factor tech or groundbreaking interior design, rather the smell of expensive leather.

-But what the Aston offers in place of modern-accoutrements is that aforementioned hand-built feeling, and indeed the choice to be able to specify your car exactly as you want to.
+But what the Aston offers in place of modern accoutrements is that aforementioned hand-built feeling, and indeed the choice to be able to specify your car exactly as you want it.
 Many early press-car examples of DB11 and Vantage were specified to show off the sheer level of personalisation options available, climaxing perhaps in the DB11 V8 we first drove back in 2018 which paired a metallic white exterior with a deep purple leather finish contrasted with violent pink stitching.